shangyuj/250/index.md

 The original claim in the research paper: [Click here](https://drive.google.com/file/d/1gjJM0-7g2VHLGKrsNwGU53dFXbisX4J2/view?usp=sharing) (highlighted sentence)

 ### Evaluating Research Methods
-#### 4. Read the research methods of this study published in *Science*.
+#### 4. Read the research methods of this study published on *Science*.
 How would you evaluate the findings of the study after knowing how the study was conducted?
 [Cohn, Alain, et al. “Civic Honesty around the Globe.” *Science*, vol. 365, no. 6448, July 2019, pp. 70–73.](https://www.science.org/doi/epdf/10.1126/science.aau8712)
-(Research Methods start from **the third column on the first page** "We visited 355 cities in 40 countries and turnedin a total of 17,303 wallets..." and ends on **the first column of the second page** "...can be found in the supple-mentary materials.")
+(Research Methods start from **the third column on the first page** "We visited 355 cities in 40 countries and turnedin a total of 17,303 wallets..." and end on **the first column of the second page** "...can be found in the supple-mentary materials.")

 ## Multimodal Presentation Peer-Review Forms (Thursday)
 [Section 41](https://docs.google.com/document/d/1ghurnLxXnvUpRcPvUf820ChzGAc6dEuM0ibQKtM4Hqo/edit?usp=sharing)